itsamrit/DSA/Graph/README.md

 Using Dfs :U can store all index of group1 & group2 in separete vector & run loop to find dis between all pair & select smallest dis.

+👉All path from source to target : just like normal matrix use dfs.

 👉To convert graph codes for matrix convert for(auto &i:g[c]) to index to where u can move from current.
 If u can move in all 4 dir the for(int i=0 to 4).
 Change 1d visited to 2d visited